Reading Time: 17 minutes

 Nearby City: Bend, OR (65 mi)

-Upper Klamath Lake : Klamath County
+Upper Klamath Lake: Klamath County

 Best time to visit: February through November

-Activities can be performed: Camping, boating, fishing, bird watching, and hunting.
+Activities: Camping, boating, fishing, bird watching, and hunting.

 Google Map Link: https://goo.gl/maps/ush5uhqXncRFjisB8